Linaro/squad/INSTALL.rst

 Processes
 ---------

-SQUAD is composed of 3 different process:
+SQUAD is composed of 4 different process:

 * web application server
 * background worker (celery worker)
 * periodic task scheduler (celery beat)
+* CI backend listener

 The only mandatory process if the web interface.
 The others are optional and are only needed if you need features like email notification and CI loop